IrascibleBasil/pharis-mod-list/README.md

 ### [Foyada Mamaea Overhaul](https://www.nexusmods.com/morrowind/mods/46424)
 Only the assets are needed, use the plugin from BCOM - Patches

+Hide or Delete:
+- Foyada Mamaea Overhaul.esp

 ### [Redaynia Restored](https://www.nexusmods.com/morrowind/mods/47646) ([Desquirmified]())
-Since the hanging slaughterfish squirm around in OpenMW I have provided an edited version that replaces them with the slaughterfish from OAAB Data.
+Since the hanging slaughterfish squirm around in OpenMW I have provided an edited version that replaces them with the slaughterfish from **OAAB Data**.
 Use the edited plugin with the original mod's assets.

 ### [Justice for Khartag(J.F.K.)](https://www.nexusmods.com/morrowind/mods/49832)

 ### [The Cottage](https://www.nexusmods.com/morrowind/mods/49660)
+This mod adds a cozy little cottage on the outskirts of Gnisis.

-Only the assets are needed, use the plugin from BCOM - Patches
+Only the assets are needed, use the plugin from BCOM - Patches.

+Hide or Delete:
+- The Cottage.esp

 ### [Dark Brotherhood Headquarters](https://www.nexusmods.com/morrowind/mods/43022)